Three Reasons Why A Garage Conversion Might Be Right For Your California Property

 First, we need to check your zoning eligibility using our free property checkand understand how you’d like the project to be designed.
 Using your guidance, we draft custom garage conversion designs that work for your needs and your budget.
 Then, we move into the drafting of construction documents and permitting your project.

-Solving the Housing Crisis and Making a Difference In Your Community
+Creating Housing and Making a Difference In Your Community

 You should only convert your garage if it makes sense for your family.
 This is a big decision and will require money, time, and energy.
 Don’t jump into this unless you’re ready to commit fully.
-But if you do decide to convert your garage, remember that when you do it, you aren’t just helping yourself.
-You’re helping your broader neighborhood and community.
+If you do decide to convert your garage, remember that when you do it, you aren’t just helping yourself you’re helping your neighborhood and community too.

-So there is a very straightforward solution to this problem.
-We need to build fast and build intelligently.
+A straightforward solution to this problem is to build fast and intelligently.
 How can we preserve the integrity of the cities and neighborhoods we love so much while increasing their total housing stock?

 One garage conversion is a small step, but imagine if everybody in your neighborhood converted their garage.
 Suddenly you are joined by a whole community that is working together to make a positive difference.
 And if those garages fill up with individuals and couples in their twenties and thirties who can afford to live in your neighborhood again, imagine the amount of youth and vitality that you will be welcoming into your community.
 New ideas, diverse mindsets, and maybe even new babies on the way!
 All using existing infrastructure that is more than capable of handling this capacity.